KaotoIO/kaoto.io/content/about/_index.md

 draft: false
 ---

-Kaoto is an extendable cloud-native Apache Camel UI to handle integrations for low-code and no-code personas.
+Kaoto is an extendable cloud-native Apache Camel interface to handle integrations for low-code and no-code personas.

 The user interface have both a source code text editor and a drag and drop graphical space to edit integrations.
 When a change is done in one of them, the other gets updated automatically.
 This way users can work both no-code and low-code at the same time as an alternative to the traditional IDE.